-Any requests to rebudget funds must be submitted in writing to laspace@lsu.edu for consideration.
-A completed LaSPACE Budget Revision Request Form (available for download from the LaSPACE Document Center) must be included and minimum requirements for direct student funding commitments must be met.
+Any requests to rebudget funds on awarded projects must be submitted in writing to laspace@lsu.edu for consideration.
+A completed LaSPACE Budget Revision Request Form (available for download from the LaSPACE Document Center) must be included, a progress report must be completed, and requests must be routed through campus offices for sponsored programs.